-Colleagues losing mobile communication because they are on long term leave and have not been contacted for a replacement device.
-Colleagues who are unable to manipulate, read or hear the new mobile devices
+Colleagues who are on long term leave and have not been contacted for a replacement device.
+Any colleagues who have a visual impairment and may struggle to view the new screens

 What will you do now?

 Continue working with colleagues in HR and monitor Services Desk calls for any issues colleague have with usability